Montenegro / Crna Gora – Let’s explore here

 The Piva canyon is situated between the Bioč, Volujak, Maglić and Pivska planina mountains in Montenegro.
 It is around 20 miles (33 km) long, and 4,000ft (1,200m) deep.

 The Mratinje bridge in in the far north, towards the border with Bosnia & Herzegovina.
 The bridge looks precarious on approach!
-The road continues south and passes through over forty tunnels that appear as if they were hand cut due to their rough construction.
+The road continues south and passes through over forty tunnels that appear as if they’d been hand cut through the mountains, due to their rough construction.

 Mratinje Bridge, Montenegro